-In general, the suPAR level reflects immune activation regardless of etiology, and therefore the suPAR level is of no diagnostic value.
-However, in SIRS patients it has been demonstrated that the suPAR level is able to discriminate patients with bacteremia from patients with no bacteremia.
-A combined model using suPAR, procalcitonin, and IL-6 showed an AUC of 0.804 for prediction of bacteremia in SIRS patients1.
+In general, the suPAR level reflects the level of immune system activation regardless of etiology, and therefore the suPAR level is of no diagnostic value.
+However, in SIRS patients, it has been demonstrated that the suPAR level can discriminate patients with bacteremia from patients with no bacteremia.
+A combined model using suPAR, procalcitonin, and IL-6 showed an AUC of 0.804 to predict bacteremia in SIRS patients1.

 The suPAR level correlates with respiratory obstruction and can potentially help with the objective assessment of asthma8.
-In addition, the median suPAR level is significantly higher in asthmatics compared to healthy individuals (3.3 ng/mL vs. 2.5 ng/mL)9.
+In addition, the median suPAR level is significantly higher in asthmatics as compared to in healthy individuals (3.3 ng/mL vs 2.5 ng/mL)9.

-Similarly, in COPD patients, the suPAR level is significantly higher compared to healthy individuals, and the median level is above the level in asthma patients (5.8 ng/mL vs. 3.3 ng/mL)9.
+Similarly, in COPD patients, the suPAR level is significantly higher than in healthy individuals, and the median level is above the level in asthma patients (5.8 ng/mL vs 3.3 ng/mL)9.

-In the general population, suPAR is associated with the incidence of respiratory cancer, even after adjustment for traditional risk factors, CRP, and leucocytes11.
+In the general population, suPAR is associated with the incidence of respiratory cancer, even after adjustment for traditional risk factors like CRP and leucocytes11.

 In a study including 2.838 acutely admitted medical patients with COPD as primary (AECOPD) or secondary diagnose, median suPAR levels were significantly higher among patients who died within 30-days compared with those who survived (5.7 ng/mL (IQR 3.8-8.1) vs 3.6 ng/mL (2.7-5.1), P < 0.0001)12.